nuitrcs/regex_workshop/part2.md

 ### EXERCISE 4

 Open the [blank example](https://regexr.com/5rddd).
-Click on Replace for the bottom tab so that you can substitute or replace text.
 Turn on the multiline flag.

 We're going to finally turn the astronaut text into a data set that we could maybe use.
 We want to extract the three pieces of information that appear in every line: country, male or female, and name.
 We want to convert these to be comma separated values, meaning there is a comma between each piece of information on the same line.
 We want to discard all other information.